greifentor/classplanter/README.md

 Setting ``-Xmx4g`` option to enhance memory is recommended.

+### Source File Folder "-cnf {configuration file name}"

+Allows to read a YAML configuration file.
+The values of the file do override parameters set by properties.

 ### Source File Folder "-sf {folder name}"

 This option allows to define the folder whose JAVA files are to read for the diagram.